RLinV1/Plutus/README.md

 plain-language explanations.
 It combines the three skills that matter most for modern AI engineering into one project:

-1. **RAG** â€” retrieval over plain-English company profiles, "what to watch out for" notes, and investing-basics explainers.
+1. **RAG** retrieval over plain-English company profiles, "what to watch out for" notes, and investing-basics explainers.
 2. **Autonomous agent** â€” a Claude agent that calls the MCP server's tools to answer natural-language questions and cite sources.